Poverty in Austrian Galicia: Results

 The misery of Galician peasants was highlighted by a number of activists such as Ivan Franko and in several publications such as Scarcity and Famine in Galicia by Roger Łubieński (1880).
 Stanisław Szczepanowski in 1888 published the still widely cited Galician Misery in Numbers and his phrase Galician misery or Galician poverty (nędza galicyjska or bieda galicyjska) became a proverbial description of Galicia, characterizing the depressed economy of the region.
 The dismal state of the province's economy led people to mockingly refer to the region as Golicja i Głodomeria, a pun on the official name of the territory, Królestwo Galicji i Lodomerii, incorporating the Polish words "goły" ("naked") and "głodny" ("hungry") – "Nakedia and Hungrymeria".

+The colonisation was imposed by the Austrian Empire and simultaneously by Polish landowners.
+This ethnic divide did not stimulate the Ruthenian and Polish peasants to join forces against the landowners, but divided them further.

 In response to the poverty and the lack of reform, many peasants chose to emigrate.
 This process began in the 1870s with few thousand, then over 80,000 emigrated in the 1880s, about 340,000 in the 1890s, and an even greater number in the 1900s.
-Davies notes that from mid-1890s to 1914 (the start of World War I), at least two million people left Galicia, with at least 400,000 in 1913 alone.
+Davies notes that from the mid-1890s to 1914 (the start of World War I), at least two million people left Galicia, at least 400,000 in 1913 alone.
 Harzig gives an estimate of 3 million.
 The years 1911–1914 might have seen the emigration of 25% of Galician population.
 Some emigration was local, to richer parts of Galicia and nearby Bukovina; others moved to Bohemia, Moravia, Silesia, or other provinces of Austria, Prussia and Russia (including Russian Poland).
 An increasing number emigrated to the United States (Herzig notes perhaps as many as 800,000 out of her 3 million estimate).